 Georgia's Top-Rated DUI Attorney

-If you have been arrested for DUI in Macon, Middle Georgia, or anywhere else in the state, you only have ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing request.
+If you have been arrested for DUI in Macon, Middle Georgia, or anywhere else in the state, you only have thirty days from the date of your arrest to file an Administrative License Suspension (ALS) hearing request or a request for an ignition interlock device.
 The filing fee is $150 and is separate from any attorney's fees.
-If you fail to request an ALS hearing, your Georgia driver's license will automatically be suspended.
+If you fail to request an ALS hearing or the interlock device, your Georgia driver's license will automatically be suspended.
 If you refused (or have falsely been accused of refusing) the State's chemical test of your breath, blood, or urine, your license will be suspended for one year with no chance for a restricted permit.

 DUI Laws and Penalties in Georgia

 Being arrested for DUI is humiliating, confusing and scary.
 The Law Office of Richard Lawson can help you get the best outcome possible for your Middle Georgia DUI case.
 An arrest for DUI many times means time in jail, hefty fines, and a suspension of our Georgia driver's license.